VoodooI2C/VoodooI2C/Documentation/GPIO Pinning.md

 If there is no such Name definition, check if there is a Name definition for SBFI (directly under the Device or in its _CRS Method).
 Look for: "Name (SBFI, ResourceTemplate ()"

-If there is no SBFB Name definition, then see if there is an SBFI Name definition.
-If this is present, then change the SBFI to SBFB and remove the Interrupt section if that appears within the SBFI.
+If the SBFI Name is present, then change the identifier SBFI to SBFB and remove the Interrupt section if that appears within the SBFI.
 The result should look similar to the example below (note that the arguments in your I2cSerialBusV2 call may have different values.
 That is ok, do not change those values):

 ```
 	Name (SBFB, ResourceTemplate ()